fleek-network/fleek-network-docs/docs/learn/how-it-works.md

 Fleek Network's Edge computing is computing that's done at the speediest location to the user.
 Provided by Network Nodes that are favorably dispersed and operated by a diverse community.

-The community members host and operate the Network Nodes, which form the Edge Platform, and contribute to an autonomous and decentralized network of Web Services.
+The community members host and operate the Network Nodes, which form the Edge Platform, and contribute to an autonomous and decentralized network of web services.

-Some of the resources provided by the Network Nodes are:
+Some of the resources provided by the network nodes are:

 - Disk Storage
 - Processing power (CPU Units)
 - Network bandwidth

-- Availability
+The Edge Network aims to provide computational resources where a user most needs them.

 ## Incentives and rewards

-Fleek Network issues FLK–an ERC-20 fungible token created using the Ethereum Blockchain–which Node operators stake to perform work on the network.
-In contrast, developers and clients use stablecoins in a fair exchange for the commodities and resources consumed on the network.
+Fleek Network issues FLK–an ERC-20 fungible token created using the Ethereum Blockchain–which Node operators must stake to perform work on the network.
+On the other hand, developers and clients use stablecoins in a fair exchange for the commodities and resources consumed on the network.

 :::caution warning
-A Node Operator has to stake FLK to have a Node participate in the Network.
-A stakeless Node cannot participate, as there would be no way to punish them for malicious behavior.
+A Node Operator has to stake FLK to have a node participate in the Network.
+A node without FLK staken is referred to as a stakeless node.
+A stakeless node cannot contribute or participate in the network, as there would be no way to punish them for malicious behavior.
+Thus, all fully operational nodes in the network, without exception, have a stake.
 :::

-A Node is a process that runs on a machine that provides resources to the Network.
-The resources are packaged as commodities, for instance:
+A node is a process that runs on a machine that provides resources to the network.
+The resources are packaged as commodities.
+For instance:
-- Availability
+- Availability / Up-time
 - Bandwidth
 - CPU

-These commodities are exchanged fairly and pricing is decided by the ecosystem and network governance in USD.
+These commodities are exchanged fairly and pricing is decided by the ecosystem and network governance.
+To ensure a stable and predictable income stream, the rewards awarded to Node Operators are predetermined at a stable rate (USD).

-Service providers are rewarded for fulfilling cache requests per bandwidth and by sharing cached data with other peers – as an incentive for a shared economy–therefore the more bandwidth served, the more tokens received.
+Service providers are rewarded in many ways, for instance, by fulfilling cache requests per bandwidth, and sharing cached data with other peers–as an incentive for a shared economy, therefore the more bandwidth served, the more tokens received.

 When an epoch ends, which is about 24 hours, the rewards from all submitted Delivery Acknowledgements are distributed to the edge nodes.